Dimensional crossover in ultracold Fermi gases from Functional Renormalisation: Superfluid transition

 Furthermore, one can clearly discern dips in the dimensional crossover of the critical temperature where we find an increased $T_c/T_F$ at intermediate stages between the two- and three-dimensional limit.
 Interestingly, their appearance and amplitude seem to be related to the scattering length $a_{3\text{D}}$ chosen in the ultraviolet.
 Moreover, we find a larger amplitude for more confined systems.
 This behaviour is caused by the mode structure of a confined system specified by the chosen boundary conditions.
-As a consequence, the density of states for a confined system has a step-like structure and the dips can be found at the postions of the discontinuities.
+As a consequence, the density of states for a confined system has a step-like structure and the dips can be found at the positions of the discontinuities.
 The dip structure for the critical temperature $T_c/T_F$ emerge at the same confinement length scales $L\,\sqrt{μ_{\text{mb}}}$ as for the zero temperature gap parameter $Δ$.
-In a mean-field analysis with a confinement in transversal $z$-direction induced by a harmonic potential on the weakly-interacting BCS-side of the BCS-BEC crossover a similiar dip-like structure of the critical temperature was found \cite{PhysRevB.90.214503}.
+In a mean-field analysis with a confinement in transversal $z$-direction induced by a harmonic potential on the weakly-interacting BCS-side of the BCS-BEC crossover a similar dip-like structure of the critical temperature was found \cite{PhysRevB.90.214503}.
+The same behaviour is seen in confined superconductors or thin superconducting films where the critical temperature, the gap parameter and the intrapair correlation lengths are increased at so-called shape resonances \cite{Blatt_1963,Thompson_1963,Perali_1996,Innocenti_2010,Bianconi_2014,Pinto_2018,Eom_2006}.